-Bellevue is the 5th largest city in Washington.
+Bellevue is the 5th largest city in Washington State.
 It’s also regularly labeled as one of the best places to live.
 Surrounded by lovely parks and recreational waterfronts, Bellevue lives up to its name, French for “beautiful view”.

 Residents and visitors alike enjoy being in Bellevue for many reasons.
-However, as with every city, there are also downsides to living in Bellevue.
-T-Square Properties has made this list to help you decide if living in Bellevue, WA is right for you.
+However, as with every bustling city, Bellevue has its downsides.
+T-Square Properties has made this list to help you decide if moving to Bellevue, WA is right for you.

 Pros of Living in Bellevue, WA